Corey Seager Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.79 team ERA ranks third among all league pitching staffs.
+- The Mariners have a 3.76 team ERA that ranks second across all league pitching staffs.

-- Mariners pitchers combine to rank 11th in baseball in home runs given up (184 total, 1.2 per game).
+- Mariners pitchers combine to give up the 10th-fewest home runs in baseball (184 total, 1.2 per game).

-- In his most recent appearance on Sunday, the right-hander went 3 1/3 innings against the Texas Rangers, allowing six earned runs while surrendering five hits.
+- In his most recent appearance on Tuesday, the righty went six innings against the Houston Astros, allowing five earned runs while surrendering eight hits.

-- In 17 games this season, the 23-year-old has a 4.39 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.